StarRocks/starrocks/docs/loading/Loading_data_template.md

 ![Workflow of Broker Load](../assets/broker_load_how-to-work_en.png)

-1. The user creates a load job
+1. The user creates a load job.
-2. The frontend (FE) creates a query plan and distributes the plan to the backend nodes (BE)
+2. The frontend (FE) creates a query plan and distributes the plan to the backend nodes (BE).
-3. The backend (BE) nodes pull the data from the source and load the data into StarRocks
+3. The backend (BE) nodes pull the data from the source and load the data into StarRocks.

 ### Typical example

 Create a table, start a load process that pulls a Parquet file from S3, and verify the progress and success of the data loading.

-> Note
+> **NOTE**
 >
 > The examples use a sample dataset in Parquet format, if you want to load a CSV or ORC file, that information is linked at the bottom of this page.